Guillemdb/FractalAI/README.md

  similar techniques, like Monte Carlo Tree Search.

-The code provided shows how it is now viable to beat some of the current state of the art benchmarks on Atari games, using a less than 1000 samples to calculate one action.
+The code provided shows how it is now viable to beat some of the current state of the art benchmarks on Atari games, using less than 1000 samples to calculate one action.
 Fractal AI makes it possible to generate a huge database of top performing examples with very little amount of computation required, transforming Reinforcement Learning into a supervised problem.